 I was a part of the Disney Parks Moms Panel, but this post was not sponsored or influenced in any way.
 I bought my own park tickets and paid my way to the Most Magical Place on Earth!
 Affiliate links may be used.

 Don’t forget your death certificate!
 If you would love for a ghost to follow you home, Mickey’s Not So Scary Halloween Party is the place for you.
 My favorite Magic Kingdom party, MNSSHP boasts spell-tacular stage shows, incredible fireworks, trick or treating, rare character greetings, and an opportunity to show off your Halloween Costume to the Mouse himself!
 I’m detailing 13 (ooooh, that lucky Halloween number!)
 Top Tips that you need to know before you attend Mickey’s Not So Scary Halloween Party.
 Don’t forget to buy tickets in advance, because this scary good time sells out!

 1. Arrive Early, Stay Late

 Your best bet for a less-crowded party is to go “early” in the season.
 Mickey’s Not So Scary Halloween Parties are available in September as well as very late August.
 It is a bit hotter, but the crowds are smaller.
-The party starts at 7pm, with entry available to Party ticket holders in the late afternoon, so make the most of your day and enter the park when you see those Cast Members waiting just past the touchpoints (veer to the right) in festive garb and handing out wristbands.
+The party starts at 7pm, with entry available to Party ticket holders around 4pm, so make the most of your day and enter the park when you see those Cast Members waiting just past the touchpoints (veer to the right) in festive garb and handing out wristbands.
 Seasonal parties can go late into the evening, so take a nap and stay up past midnight!
 Pro tip: The park empties out a bit after the “first” parade ends due to families with small children heading back to the Resorts to sleep.

 2. Go on a Week Day